-Boardinghouse or rooming house means a building, other than a hotel, where lodging and/or meals for three or more persons are provided for compensation.
+Boardinghouse or rooming house means a building, other than a hotel, where lodging with or without and/or meals for three or more persons are provided for compensation.

 Brewpub is a restaurant which includes a microbrewery as an accessory use.
-The microbrewery in conjunction with the restaurant allows limited manufacturing and production for the primary sale on-site.
-Off-site distribution associated with the microbrewery shall not be permitted.
+The microbrewery in conjunction with the restaurant allows limited manufacturing and production for the primary sale on site.
+Off site distribution associated with the microbrewery shall not be permitted.

-Brewery/Microbrewery is a facility where malt and brewed beverages are manufactured and produced on-site for sale or distribution.
+Brewery/Microbrewery is a facility where malt and brewed beverages are manufactured and produced on site for sale or distribution.